Geisenbrunn

 Geisenbrunn is a village in Bavaria, Germany and is located about 22 km southwest of Munich (centre).
 Since 1978 it is a part of the municipality Gilching which belongs to the district of Starnberg (Landkreis Starnberg).

 Economy and infrastructure

 Geisenbrunn is close to the A96 (Bundesautobahn 96) and also a station of the suburban trainsystem of Munich (Munich S-Bahn).
 Line 8 stops in Geisenbrunn in the direction to “Herrsching” respectively the direction to “airport” (MUC) via Munich city center.

 Next to some handicraft enterprises, there is the restaurant Gaststätte Geisenbrunn which offers bavarian dishes and the Hotel am Waldhang with bed and breakfast located in Geisenbrunn.
 Geisenbrunn also has a municipal Kindergarten and its own volunteer fire brigade.

 Demography

-The population of Geisenbrunn is about 1,275 people and is increasing rapidly.
+The population of Geisenbrunn is about 1,275 people.

 Culture and sights

 Geisenbrunn has a vital village life and due to several non-profit associations of Geisenbrunn there are some activities and little festivals throughout the year.